My Top 15 Halloween Favorites: Slashers

 Severance (2006)

-And with this particular mix of black comedy, corporate satire, slasher bits and touch of alone-in-the-woods folk-fright, I think Severance comes much more as a horror as the aformentioned Mayhem.
-And much more entertaining, IMO.
+And with this particular mix of black comedy, corporate satire, slasher bits, not to mention, a nice touch of alone-in-the-woods folk-fright, I think Severance succeeds much more as a horror than the aforementioned Mayhem.
+And for my money, it was a much more entertaining balance between office space satire and sharp-edged humor wit required to allow this kind of gory allegory to function properly.

 Alice, Sweet Alice is a movie that was fortunate enough to have come out when it did.